History of gunpowder: Invasions of Europe and Japan

 Gunpowder may have been used during the Mongol invasions of Europe.
 "Fire catapults", "pao", and "naphtha-shooters" are mentioned in some sources.
 However, according to Timothy May, "there is no concrete evidence that the Mongols used gunpowder weapons on a regular basis outside of China."

 Shortly after the Mongol invasions of Japan (1274–1281), the Japanese produced a scroll painting depicting a bomb.
 Called tetsuhau in Japanese, the bomb is speculated to have been the Chinese thunder crash bomb.
+Archaeological findings by the Kyushu Okinawa Society for Underwater Archaeology confirmed the existence of bombs in the Yuan invasion's arsenal.
+Multiple bomb shells were discovered in an underwater shipwreck off the shore of Japan and X-rays of the excavated shells show that they contained gunpowder and were also packed with scrap iron.
 Japanese descriptions of the invasions also talk of iron and bamboo pao causing "light and fire" and emitting 2–3,000 iron bullets.
 The Nihon Kokujokushi, written around 1300, mentions huo tong (fire tubes) at the Battle of Tsushima in 1274 and the second coastal assault led by Holdon in 1281.
 The Hachiman Gudoukun of 1360 mentions iron pao "which caused a flash of light and a loud noise when fired."
 The Taiheki of 1370 mentions "iron pao shaped like a bell."